Sydney Oyster Farm Tours, Mooney Mooney, New South Wales © Tourism Australia

 Australia’s clean environment and glorious weather help grow some of the world’s most delicious and healthy produce.
 And the country's chefs, producers, farmers and Indigenous guides are all doing their part to make sure Australia’s food and drinks are easy on the environment.
 Here’s how to dine deliciously – and sustainably – in Australia.

 Explore native dining

 Isolated for millions of years, the Australian continent is home to many plants and animals that live nowhere else.
 Sustaining Indigenous people for millennia, Australia’s native foods are gaining wider popularity, from juicy finger limes to citrusy green ants.
 Choosing native ingredients is a great way to dine sustainably; it often involves low food miles and frequently provides jobs for Indigenous people who collect or grow the ingredients.

 Find out where to try native ingredients

 Prefer to find your own native ingredients?
 Australia is a great place to forage a feast.
 Foraging tours are as varied as the different environments in Australia and your location will dictate what you find.
 Some tours operate from the heart of our cities, while others are in the desert.
 Coastal foraging may include beach fishing, finding wild oysters or catching a mud crab with an Indigenous guide.

-Find your feast on these foraging tours
+Find your feast on these forage a feast